yinxuanLi/ColorConsistencyCorrectionForMultipleImages/README.md

 # Color Consistency Correction For Multiple Images

-Color Consistency Correction Algorithms For Multiple Images
----
-The source code will be available after the corresponding paper is accepted。
+* The source code will be available after the corresponding paper is accepted。

 <table rules="none" align="center">
 	<tr>